Applications will open March 2023 for the May-August 2023 cohort

 - Must be an incorporated for-profit entity located in the districts of Nipissing, Timiskaming, Parry Sound or Muskoka.

 - Must be an innovative company that is creating economic value and growth through new or significantly improved products, processes, or services.
-EDP is not applicable to businesses operating as distributors, resellers, or wholesalers.
+SDPP is not applicable to businesses operating as distributors, resellers, or wholesalers.

 - This is a competitive program.
 All company & participant applications are subject to a competitive review process